marci1175/szig-api-examples/README.md

-# lessontimes-api-examples
+# szig-api-examples
-Examples of the lessontimes API
+Examples of the school's APIs.